doc-jones/GCP-nightly-setup/README.md

 DO NOT Try to cargo run or run QEMU at this point:
 ```

 There are changes that need to be made to your Cargo.toml file before you can can do cargo run.
+We will need to make 2 changes to Cargo.toml of simple.os for QEMU to open in our Cloud Shell environment.

 ### Use an Executable Script Instead